nishalahmedpk/nishalahmedpk/README.md

 - Hello there i'm Nishal Ahmed.
-- Knows python, learning java.
+- Knows python, c.
+Learning javascript.
-- nishalahmed@hotmail.com.
+- nishalahmed05@gmail.com.

 <!---
 nishalahmedpk/nishalahmedpk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.